kevingatera/rbl-backend/README.md

 # Usage

+To run the app in dev mode use:

+`npm run prod`

-To run the app use:
+To run the app in prod mode use:

 `npm run dev`

 To run the tests use (also includes coverage report):